 Best and Worst Hearing Aid Brands and Retailers

-CR's new survey tells you which makes to consider and where to buy them
+CR's survey tells you which brands to consider and where to buy them

-Buying hearing aids can also be complicated, given the wide range of considerations when you're shopping, including battery life, fit, sound clarity, and more.
+Buying hearing aids can also be complex, given the wide range of considerations when you’re shopping, including battery life, fit, sound clarity, and more.
 To complicate matters, there’s also the option of direct-to-consumer hearing aids, generally available online without a prescription, as well as personal sound amplification products (PSAPs).

 More than 6 in 10 members said they were completely or very satisfied with their hearing aids.

 But the survey reveals some differences from brand to brand.
-As it has in previous surveys, Costco’s in-house brand of hearing aids, Kirkland, landed at the top of the ratings, with a reader score for Overall Satisfaction of 76 (out of 100), followed closely by the Signia brand, at 75.
-NuEar and Beltone ended up at the bottom of the ratings chart, with a score of 67.
+As it has in previous surveys, Costco’s in-house brand of hearing aids, Kirkland, landed at the top of the ratings, with an Overall Satisfaction score of 78 (out of 100), followed closely by the Phillips, Oticon, and Phonak brands, all at 75.

 Costco’s Kirkland brand was the only brand to receive top marks from members for value, which we defined as satisfaction with a hearing aid’s performance vs. its cost.

-Rexton also received high marks for value, but the other brands got average to low scores.
+Phillips and Rexton also received high marks for value, but all other brands got average to low scores.